How to choose the right Guaranteed Investment Certificate (GIC) for your study permit

 Your study permit may be eligible for faster processing through the Student Direct Stream (SDS) if you receive admission into a Canadian learning institution and are a legal resident of one of 14 countries (India, China, Philippines, Brazil, Vietnam, Antigua and Barbuda, Colombia, Costa Rica, Morocco, Pakistan, Peru, Senegal, Saint Vincent and the Grenadines, or Trinidad and Tobago).

-When you apply for a study permit through the Student Direct Stream, you require a Guaranteed Investment Certificate (GIC) with a participating financial institution to prove you have sufficient funds to support yourself and your family in Canada throughout your study period.
-If you plan to study in Quebec, you need a GIC of $11,000 CAD, while other provinces require a GIC of $10,000 CAD.
+When you apply for a study permit through the Student Direct Stream, you require a Guaranteed Investment Certificate (GIC) of $10,000 CAD with a participating financial institution to prove you have sufficient funds to support yourself and your family in Canada throughout your study period.

 Cover living expenses in Canada